DCHA Program Services

-All of the dishes used the secret ingredient of turmeric to make their dishes unique, creative and delicious.
-Winners were presented with trophies and most importantly, have bragging rights on what hospital has the most delicious food.
+The chefs used the secret ingredient of blueberries to make their dishes unique, creative and delicious.
+Winners were presented with trophies and now have bragging rights on what hospital has the most delicious food.
+Congratulations!

 What is the Healthy Hospital Initiative?

 The Healthy Hospital Initiative is a partnership between the DCHA Program Services Company, Inc. and DC Health to reduce the availability and consumption of sugar sweetened beverages, and to promote healthier choices in district hospitals.

 Why are we making these changes?